-Multiple Subject (Elementary)-Preliminary Credential
+Multiple Subject (Elementary) Preliminary Credential

 Candidates may be recommended for Preliminary Multiple Subject teaching credentials when they have satisfied requirements listed above.
 Applicants whose academic programs allow them to meet these requirements concurrently with their baccalaureate degrees will be eligible for preliminary certification.
 The Preliminary credentials have the same teaching authorizations as the Professional Clear credentials and are valid for five-year periods.
-Holders of the Preliminary credentials must complete items 7, 8, 9 and 10 within that five-year time period in order to be renewed as Professional Clear credentials.
 Five-year preliminary credentials may not be extended without completion of the additional requirements within the original five years of issuance.